arocks-ai/content-hashicorp-certified-terraform-associate-foundations/README.md

-# content-hashicorp-certified-terraform-associate-foundations
+## content-hashicorp-certified-terraform-associate-foundations
 Hashicorp Certified Terraform Associate: Foundations

-### Section4-lesson3 Workspace
+### Section4-lesson3 - Workspace
-[This](./section4-lesson3) section is about configure and deploy workspaces.
+[This](./section4-lesson3) section is about configure and deploy from workspace.